 It is possible to deactivate triggers points by various methods such as acupressure, dry needling, muscle stretching, trigger point massage devices or injecting them with different substances, including saline (saltwater) placebo.

 Trigger Point Therapy is a form of Remedial Massage Therapy.
 Direct pressure is applied to specified points on tender muscle tissue to reduce muscle tension and pain relief.

 Trigger point therapy is for almost everyone.
-Muscles with active trigger points are always weaker than healthy muscles and unable to move through their full range of motion.
-Often because they are unable to perform their normal function, you recruit alternative muscles to perform the compromised muscle activity.
+Muscles with active trigger points are always weaker than healthy muscles and cannot move through their full range of motion.
+Because they cannot perform their normal function, you recruit alternative muscles to perform the compromised muscle activity.
 These secondary muscles can develop trigger points themselves if you don’t treat the original hypertonic muscle.

 How Does Dry Needling Work?

 The needle sites can be at the epicentre of taut, tender muscle bands, or they can be near the spine where the nerve root may have become irritated and supersensitive.
 Penetration of a healthy muscle is painless.
 But, a shortened, supersensitive muscle may ‘grasp’ the needle or trigger the muscle.

 Dry needling of the ‘shortened’ muscle band causes an immediate, palpable relaxation.
 The patient often experiences a sense of release and increased range of motion.
 The trigger point release obtained from dry needling can be long-lasting when used in conjunction with motor control retraining and postural and movement behaviour retraining.
 The result is a stimulation of the stretch receptor within the muscle (muscle spindle), producing a reflex relaxation or lengthening response.